GLUD/trascendentAR/docs/en/simple_app.md

 ref: simple_app
 ---

 If you have reached here, it means you already [configured a proyect](setting_up_project.html) and are ready to create your first augmented reality application.
-You can find this tutorial on [github]()
+Remember that source code for this tutorial can be found on [github](https://github.com/Juankz/arSimpleApp).
+If ypu have any doubt regarding a file or project organization, go to the source and check it out.

 ## Getting ready with assets
 For any augmented reality application we need two things.
 First one is a marker which is a file describing a pattern or image that our application is going to track.
 Second one is a 3D model to show once our marker is visible.
 Download both of them [here](/downloads/simpleapp_assets.zip) <a href="/downloads/simpleapp_assets.zip" class="icon fa-download"></a>